The origins of species

 A tiny portion of a simplified tree of life:

-The tree starts at the center of the diagram, with the development of the first, elementary form of life circa 3.5 billion years ago: a single cell.
+The tree starts at the center of the diagram, with the development of the first, elementary form of life circa 3.7 billion years ago: a single cell -- the great, great, great..... grandparent of every species that has ever existed.
 Over time, three groupings of life developed:

 Eukaryotes which consist of one or more complex cells with its genetic material embedded in a nucleus.
-This led to bananas, fruit flies and humans.
-4 People who watch the TV program "The Big Bang Theory" will recall that the character Sheldon Cooper suspects that he is perhaps the first member of a new species, having evolved from ordinary Homo Sapiens.
+This led to almot 8 million species such as bananas, fruit flies, and humans.
+4 People who watch the TV program "The Big Bang Theory" will recall that the character Sheldon Cooper suspects that he is perhaps the first member of a new species, having evolved from ordinary Homo Sapiens but with greatly enhanced intellectual abilities.

 At about the 2 o'clock position are mammals including everyone reading this web page (unless, of course, some intelligent form of life living in a different planet in another solar system has tapped into the Earth-based Internet).